 A little more than ten years later, my brother Jimmy and I recorded 12 new originals in a recording studio in North Carolina mountain country.

-As a senior in High School, James Rogers is in a battle to break from his father Red Rogers’ long held belief, “life is a cruel joke, barely worth living”.
-Red Rogers has felt this way ever since, as a teenager himself he was blamed for the death of his own Father.
+Red Rogers has felt this way ever since, as a teenager he was blamed for the death of his own Father.
 When bad things happen in life, one either moves closer to God or further away.
 Sadly, Red went in the wrong direction.

 If Jimmy loses this battle, and adopts his Father’s bleak outlook on life he will take his own life and the mystery behind the death of his best friend David Perkins and David’s girlfriend Cathy Carlson will go unsolved.
-What will Jimmy do?

-This song was written out of the anguish one feels when he believes he has lost everything.
-And that’s exactly how teenager Jimmy Rogers felt when he found his girlfriend Marie Scappelli in the arms of another.
+the arms of another.
 Jimmy writes several songs from that same wellspring, including “If Tears Were Dollars”, “Outside of Your Love”, “Almost Out of My Mind” and “Deep Down Inside I Cry”.

-He witnessed Marie in the arms of another right after hearing of the death of David and Cathy, followed by news that the Langford Factory where Jimmy worked after school had burned to the ground.
+He witnessed Maria in the arms of another right after hearing of the death of David and Cathy, followed by news that the Langford Factory where Jimmy worked after school had burned to the ground.

 Was his father, right?
 Is “life a cruel joke, barely worth living?